berops/claudie/docs/index.md

 ## Changelog

 The "changelog" section is where you can find information about all the changes, updates, and issues related to each version of Claudie.

+## Creating Claudie Backup

+This section describes steps to back up claudie and its dependencies.

+## Claudie Hardening

+This section describes how to further configure the default claudie deployment.
+It is highly recommended that you read this section.